How to Dry Your Hearing Aid with a Dehumidifier

 Tips for using drying crystals and a hearing aid dehumidifier

-To protect the hearing aids from getting lost or damaged, store them in a sealed container when they are not being worn.
+To protect the hearing aids from getting lost or damaged, store them in a sealed container when not worn.
 Preferably, store them with drying crystals to keep them dry.

 Before storing the hearing aids with the crystals and dehumidifiers:

 - Remove the battery and store it safely.
-This can prevent the battery from drying out and extend the life of the battery.
+This can prevent the battery from drying out and extend its life.

-- Clean the battery contacts of the hearing aids by removing any visible moisture, wax, or debris.
-Additional moisture can prevent the effective drying of the moisture in the hearing aid.
+- Clean the battery contacts by removing any visible moisture, wax, or debris.
+Additional moisture can prevent the effective drying of moisture in the hearing aid.

 - Remove any moisture from the slim tube or tubing that forms part of the hearing aid.